survivejs/webpack-book/manuscript/loading/03_fonts.md

 If you examine *fontawesome-webfont.svg*, it should contain `// empty (null-loader)` kind of comment.
 It is important that the `ignore` part gets evaluated before the font definition.
 Reverse order would break the font loading.

-The solution above is generic and it should work with other libraries as well.
-The problematic aspect about the approach is that Font Awesome still included fonts you are not using. [font-awesome-loader](https://www.npmjs.com/package/font-awesome-loader) allows more customization.
+The solution above is generic, and it should work with other libraries as well.
+The problematic aspect of the approach is that Font Awesome still included fonts you are not using. [font-awesome-loader](https://www.npmjs.com/package/font-awesome-loader) allows more customization.

 Font Awesome 5 will improve the situation further.
 If you want full control over which fonts you are using, [Font Awesome wiki](https://github.com/FortAwesome/Font-Awesome/wiki/Customize-Font-Awesome) points to available online services.

 ## Conclusion

 Loading fonts is similar to loading other assets.
-Here we have extra concerns to consider.
+Here we have additional concerns to consider.
 We need to consider the browsers we want to support and choose the loading strategy based on that.